Amos and Button

 To learn more about fostering or adopting our birds, please click here.

-Three of us, Harry, Ron, and Hermione, have been placed in another foster home, but the four of us are still together.
+Five of us have been placed in other foster homes, but the two of us are still together.
 We still have hardened smiles, but we`re quickly learning to crave the warmth of our Mickaboo foster home.
-Winky enjoyed taking his first bath recently, and the rest of us tolerated getting wet.
-We`re experimenting with healthy food and stepping onto hands.
+We`ve learned to like bathing and nibbling at geens, and are experimenting with stepping onto hands.

 Please check back soon to see how we are doing.